 Did Abraham-Hicks Kill Ari?
 The question buzzed, following her suicide, when the Abe Forum wiped her identity out of the website.

-Did Abraham-Hicks or their “teachings” precipitate the death of Ari, an artist who turned to the Abe Forum for support?
+Did Abraham-Hicks or their “teachings” cause the death of Ari, an artist who turned to the Abe Forum for support?

 We pieced our story together from the accounts of friends outraged over Ari’s suicide and cold-blooded efforts to hide the tragedy.